Faculty and Staff Services

 - Journal orders:

 Reference staff is available most hours the Library is open to provide help to researchers and answer questions about the Library collection and services.
 In addition to drop-in face-to-face service researchers may consult with staff via email and IM, or schedule a research consultation.
-You can also get help in the Library with your computer technology questions at the Tech Help Desk located next to the Reference Desk.
+You can also get help in the Library with your computer technology questions at IT Support located next to the Reference Desk.

 Wired and Wireless Network Access

 The wired, fiber optic network extends throughout campus and is the primary method of access.
 Wireless access is available in most academic buildings and other selected areas of campus.
 Instructions for setting up your computer for using the wireless network can be found on the wireless information page.
-Please contact the IT Help Desk for more information about using the wireless network.
+Please contact IT Support for more information about using the wireless network.